wp-media/rocket-lazy-load/readme.txt

 The element must have the class `rocket-lazyload-bg`, and a `data-bg` attribute, which value is the CSS url for the image.

 == Changelog ==
+= 2.0.4 =
+* Enhancement: Add filter for iframe lazyload pattern exclusion
+* Enhancement: Auto-exclude soliloquy-image pattern from lazyload
+* Bugfix: Prevent issue when an image/iframe is duplicated on the same page
+* Bugfix: Prevent W3C validation error for the SVG placeholder

 = 2.0.3.2 =
 * Bugfix: Correctly ignore inline scripts with line breaks inside